An overview of the 16 to 19 funding formula.

 Qualifications funded for 16 to 19 year olds

-We fund qualifications that meet 2 criteria
+We fund qualifications that meet the following criteria:

 - they must be offered by an awarding organisation that is recognised by Ofqual

 - they must be approved for delivery by being included in the ESFA list of qualifications approved for funding: 14 to 19 (formerly known as Section 96)

 ESFA funding validity for ESFA funded qualifications and eligible work experience activity on the Learning Aims Reference Service (LARS).
 Qualifications approved for teaching to 16 to 19 year olds that meet the maths and English condition of funding are also in LARS.